The Questions Lawsuit Loan Underwriters Ask

 Lawsuit Loan Underwriters Assess Risk

 The lawsuit loan underwriter’s job is essentially to assess the risk that a particular lawsuit will prevail.
-Their job is a tricky one because they only have access to a limited amount of information.
-That information usually includes the following:
+Their job is a tricky one because to properly analyze a lawsuit for funding, underwriters need information.
+And in some instances, only limited information is available.
+That information typically usually includes the following:

 - Information about the incident in question